LESS Philosophy

 01

-We believe that reducing tissue exposure is essential for minimizing potential harm to surrounding tissue, which is important for safe and quick patient recovery
+We believe that reducing tissue exposure is essential for minimizing potential harm to surrounding tissue, which is vital for safe and quick patient recovery

 02